meltano/meltano/docs/src/README.md

 Now that you've got your pipelines running locally, it'll be time to repeat this trick in production!

-Since your Meltano project is your [single source of truth](/#meltano-init), [deploying your data pipelines in production](/docs/production.html) is pretty straightforward, but you can greatly simplify this process (and prevent issues caused by inconsistencies between environments!) by wrapping them all up into a project-specific [Docker container image](https://www.docker.com/resources/what-container):
+Since your Meltano project is your [single source of truth](/#meltano-init), [deploying your pipelines in production](/docs/production.html) is pretty straightforward, but you can greatly simplify this process (and prevent issues caused by inconsistencies between environments!) by wrapping them all up into a project-specific [Docker container image](https://www.docker.com/resources/what-container):